 Interesting, isn't it?
 As parents, we should know the answers to the questions our children pose about not being allowed to drive.

-These are the vehicles which are driven by a majority of the underage drivers.
-While most parents believe that such vehicles are out of the scope of law, the reality is 'They are NOT'!
+These are the vehicles that are driven by a majority of underage drivers.
+While most parents believe that such vehicles are out of the scope of the law, the reality is 'They are NOT'!

-I was a witness to one such incident involving a little boy and his neighbour.
-The child wanted to test drive the neighbour's new bike.
-So, the neighbour allowed the child to drive while he sat behind, guiding the child.
+I was a witness to one such incident involving a little boy and his neighbor.
+The child wanted to test drive the neighbor's new bike.
+So, the neighbor allowed the child to drive while he sat behind, guiding the child.
 But, all of a sudden, the boy increased the speed and the vehicle skidded.
 Both the driver (the child) and the pillion rider (the adult ) were thrown off the bike.
 While the boy sustained minor injuries on his leg, the adult hit an electric pole and suffered a major head injury.

 If the child causes an accident and thereby, death or grievous harm, then the parents may be held vicariously liable for letting the child drive a vehicle illegally and without monitoring.

 We shouldn't make the mistake of thinking that penalties are minor in cases of motor vehicle accidents.
 The penalties may be clubbed with Indian Penal Code provisions and the child may also need to go through court procedures even though he is a minor.
-Such cases are covered by the Juvenile Justice Board, who may not allow bail if the circumstances vouch that the child would again commit the same mistake if he is allowed to go home.
-The recent amendment of the Juvenile Justice (Care and protection ) Amendment Act, 2015, and decisions of the courts also suggest that, if a child is above 16 years and had committed heinous offences, including hit and run with the motor vehicle, she may even be referred to regular criminal courts and treated like an adult.
+Such cases are covered by the Juvenile Justice Board, which may not allow bail if the circumstances vouch that the child would again commit the same mistake if he is allowed to go home.
+The recent amendment of the Juvenile Justice (Care and Protection) Amendment Act, 2015, and decisions of the courts also suggest that, if a child is above 16 years and had committed heinous offenses, including hit and run with a motor vehicle, she may even be referred to regular criminal courts and treated like an adult.

-Children look towards parents as their role-models.
-Therefore, parents should be careful to not to set a bad example for their children.
+Children look towards parents as their role models.
+Therefore, parents should be careful not to set a bad example for their children.
 So, as parents, we must: